jaansiparsa/model-zhou/WORKSHEET.md

 In `models/*`, we provided some skelly/guiding comments to implement ResNet.
 Implement it and train it on CIFAR10.
 Report training and validation curves, hyperparameters, best validation accuracy, and training time as compared to AlexNet.

 `YOUR ANSWER HERE`
+Alexnet takes about 7 mins to train
+Resnet took 41 mins
+all the info is in images/resnet.png

 ## 6.1 (optional) Visualize examples